 By the middle of junior year, you should have a good sense of your academic achievement.
 You will have over two years of grades and classes under your belt.
 A huge part of the admissions process is certainly going after your dreams, but also about being prepared.
 Part of being prepared is understanding how you will stack up to the competition.
-One way to gauge this is through your high school’s Naviance (other tools like this one from Cappex can also be helpful).
+One way to gauge this is through using a Scattergrams to gauge your college admissions chances.

 Other odds and ends:

--You will want to sign up for at least one testing for the SAT or ACT by the end of junior year.
-Check out this handy guide we put together on creating an SAT or ACT testing plan.
+- You will want to sign up for at least one sitting for the SAT or ACT by the end of junior year.
+Check out this handy guide we put together on when to take the SAT and/or ACT.

--Spring break can be a great time to visit colleges!
-Whether you are going on a cross country trip or visiting some local colleges, this can be a good time to get out there any see some schools.
+- Spring break can be a great time to visit colleges!
+Whether you are going on a cross country trip or visiting some local colleges, this can be a good time to get out there and see some schools.